 Now that we’re settled in to our new place, I’m learning a few key things.
 For instance, it would be really helpful to have a dishwasher in our next place.
 Or, most importantly, I’ve learned that marble counter tops really suck.
 Seriously, everything stains them… it’s awful.
 In helping limit the amount of water stains that magically appear on our marble countertops, I decided it was time to make some coasters.
 These guys were made from some scrap poplar I had in my shop, and took about 30 minutes to build.
-Want to see the video tutorial instead of reading all about it?
-You can find it on YouTube!

 What I like most about this project is that it doesn’t require the use of too many fancy tools.
 It’s also a fun project for gift giving as well!